Smooth migration and full control: Syddjurs Municipality took the leap to EU hosting

 The change has been well received within the organization.
 It is not just about GDPR and technical specifications, but also about the psychological security of knowing exactly where data is stored.

-“The fact thatpoliticians now see an EU icon when they log in may be a minor technical detail, but it is significant in terms of understanding security.
-It shows that we are responding to the world we live in and taking a stand on where we store our most sensitive data.”
+"The fact that politicians now see an EU icon when they log in may be a minor detail from a technical standpoint, but it matters when it comes to understanding security.
+It shows that we are engaging with the world we live in and making informed decisions about where we store our most sensitive data."

 — Jon Badstue Pedersen, Head of IT and Digitalization, Syddjurs Municipality